Pax (command): Standardization, reception and popularity

 Despite being standardized in 2001 by IEEE, as of 2010, pax enjoys relatively little popularity or adoption.
 This is in part because there was not any need for it from the Unix users; it was just the POSIX committee that wants to have a more consistent interface.
 Pax is also fairly chatty and expects user interactions when things go wrong.

 pax is required to be present in all conformant systems by Linux Standard Base since version 3.0 (released on July 6, 2005), but so far few Linux distributions ship and install it by default.
 However, most distributions include pax as a separately installable package.

-pax has also been present in Windows NT, where it is limited to file archives (tapes not supported).
+pax has also been present in Windows NT, being the only application in the base distribution of versions 3.1 to Windows 2000 utilizing the Microsoft POSIX subsystem, where it is limited to file archives (tapes not supported).
 It was later moved to the Interix subsystem.
 It does not support archiving or restoring Win32 ACLs. pax was further present in Windows 2000.

 Packages handled by the Installer (macOS) often carry the bulk of their contents in an Archive.pax.gz file that may be read using the system's pax (heirloom) utility.